 VC was created with the understanding that media and the arts are important vehicles to organize and empower communities, build connections between peoples and generations through the development of AAPI film, video, and media.
 The organization has created award-winning productions, nurtured and given voice to our youth and seniors, promoted new artistic talent, presented new cinema, and preserved our visual history.

 Our programming includes: the annual Los Angeles Asian Pacific Film Festival and year‐round screenings and exhibitions; the Armed With a Camera Fellowship for Emerging Media Artists; the Digital Histories media production and storytelling project for older adults; and C3: Conference for Creative Content.
-We are home to the VC Vault, one of the largest photographic and moving image archives on Asian Pacific experiences in America.
+We are home to the VC Archives, one of the largest photographic and moving image archives on Asian Pacific experiences in America.

 ARMED WITH A CAMERA